Chanté Moore: Early life

-Chanté Torrane Moore was born on February 17, 1967, in San Francisco, California, to Christian Evangelist parents Larry Moore, a minister, and Virginia Moore.
+Chanté Torrane Moore was born on February 17, 1967, in San Francisco, to Christian Evangelist parents Larry Moore, a minister, and Virginia Moore.
 She is the younger sister of LaTendre Moore and Kelvin Gomillion.
 Initially raised in San Francisco, the family moved to San Diego when Moore was twelve years old.
 Rooted in gospel music, she grew up singing in church and later joined the choir.
 Heavily influenced by the music of George Duke and Lee Ritenour, Moore enjoyed singing from an early age, but her ambitions were initially held back by her family, in which all members sang or played instruments or even had careers as professional musicians.

 At the age of 14, Moore began participating in beauty pageants.
 Through her participation in the Miss Bronze America contest, she met Kiki Shepard and her mother, who took her under their wings and persuaded her to pursue a modeling career during her highschool years, though her height prevented Moore from pursuing a career as a professional model later on.
 It wasn't until a teacher asked her, at the age of 16, to take on the lead role of Dorothy in a college production of the musical The Wiz that her family recognized her singing talent and she felt confident enough to consider a career as a musician.
 Motivated by her then-boyfriend, she began writing songs and recording demos.
 Through Darryl Sutton, founder of the gospel/hip-hop label Reap Records, Moore came into contact with talent manager Benny Medina's assistant, who in turn connected her with Medina.